 Consultation & Advocacy Promotion Service

 An independent advocacy organisation for people who use or have used mental health services.
 CAPS works with mental health service users as individuals or as members of a group to set their own agenda, and influence decisions which affect their lives.
+CAPS In the LGBTQIA+ community you may have experiences where you didn’t feel you were listened to, understood or treated fairly by services because of your identity. .

 : www.whocaresscotland.org/what-we-do/advocacy/